We are closed today.

 We are thrilled to be able to offer this new and exciting way to experience the Museum’s longest running and most successful educational program.
 We hope that you will be able to join us from the comfort of your own home or wherever you choose to view the debut digital presentation of the 2020 Evergreen Cemetery Walk.
 For more information or questions, please contact the Education Department at email@example.com.

 Every year the Evergreen Cemetery Walk brings the voices of McLean County's history to life.
 Costumed actors portray individuals representing all walks of life from the county's past on the beautiful grounds of Evergreen Memorial Cemetery.
-This event serves over 3,500 people (mostly students) every year.
-To date, we have featured 157 different individuals from all walks of life, whose stories illustrate the impact the people of McLean County have had on history – locally, regionally, nationally, and internationally.
+This event serves about 3,500 people (mostly students) every year.
+To date, we have featured 190 different individuals from all walks of life, whose stories illustrate the impact the people of McLean County have had on history – locally, regionally, nationally, and internationally.
 In addition, the impact of the Evergreen Cemetery Walk can be felt throughout the state and nation.

 Evergreen Memorial Cemetery is one of the richest historical resources in our community.
 People from all walks of life are buried in this over 150 year old cemetery.
 Rich, poor, famous, infamous, loved or forgotten alike, they are all buried here.
 Evergreen provides an honorable resting place for all members of our community.

 This annual event is a collaboration between the McLean County Museum of History, Illinois Voices Theatre Echoes and Evergreen Memorial Cemetery